replicatedhq/help-center/content/docs/audit-log/how-to/event-model.md

 Actions are the events that the actors performed that should be audited.
 In the spreadsheet example application, some of the most obvious actions might include `sheet.create` and `sheet.delete`.
 Sometimes it's important to create new objects to wrap events.
 For example, if a user is editing a spreadsheet and the sheet saves every second, you don't want to create a `sheet.update` event each second.
 Wrap these events into a session and create a single `sheet.update` event for the entire edit session.

 ### Targets
 Targets are the objects in a system that have an action taken on them.
 In the spreadsheet example application, the primary target is the sheets themselves.
 But there are additional, less obvious targets.
-If the sheet application has implemented it's own authentication system, another target is the user accounts.
+If the sheet application has implemented its own authentication system, another target is the user accounts.
 For example, when a user changes their password, it should create an audit event for `password.update`.

 ### CRUD